scottgallant/docs.balsamiq.com/content/desktop/icons.md

 Icons from previous versions of Balsamiq Mockups have been remapped to the new icons.
 Go [here to learn about using the old icons](/desktop/transition/#where-are-the-old-icons-can-i-still-use-them) in your Balsamiq Mockups 3 projects.

-## Adding icons via the UI Library and Quick Add
+## Adding Icons via the UI Library and Quick Add

 Also new in Balsamiq 3, icons now have their own category in the UI Library so you can drag and drop them just like any other control.